Kia Orana and welcome to the Cook Islands!

 Scattered across a vast expanse of Pacific Ocean, the Cook Islands’ innate charms, unspoiled landscapes and fun-loving people make it a natural Pacific Island holiday destination.

 The Cook Islands are made up of 15 islands spread over two million square kilometres of sparkling Pacific Ocean.
 Discovered by early Pacific navigators, the Cook Islands were settled by Polynesian ancestry approximately 1,000 years ago.
 Early settlers from England were among those who brought Christianity to these shores.
-The Cook Islands' closest neighbours include Tahiti to the north-east, with Niue, Samoa and Tonga lying further to the west of the Cooks' group.
+The Cook Islands' closest neighbours include Tahiti to the north-east, with Niue, Samoa and Tonga lying further to the west of the Cook Islands' group.

 Present-day Cook Islanders share important historical and community values including a rich environmental heritage, vibrant Polynesian culture, and harmonious lifestyle practices.
 The high regard that Cook Islanders place upon visitors to these shores in current times, is akin to the ways that their forefathers greeted travellers in the past.
 This is reflected through genuine expressions of welcome and interest in the welfare of guests.